Hibbert-pku/bazel_nvcc/README.md

 # how to build

-bazel build --copt=-DuseCUDA --crosstool_top=//cuda:crosstool cuda/...
+bazel build cuda:all

-bazel test --crosstool_top=//cuda:crosstool tests/...
+bazel test tests:all